hasura/graphql-engine/docs/graphql/manual/migrations/existing-database.rst

 .. meta::
-   :description: User's manual for migrations on an existing database
+   :description: User's manual for managing migrations on an existing database
    :keywords: hasura, docs, migration, existing database

 Migrations for an existing database and Hasura instance